Janez Janša: Youth and education

 Janša was born to a Roman Catholic working-class family of Grosuplje.
 He was called Janez (a version of the name Ivan; both are John in English) since childhood.
-His father was a member of the Slovene Home Guard from Dobrova near Ljubljana who had escaped communist retaliation due to his young age.
+His father was a member of the Slovene Home Guard, who were aligned with Nazi Germany, from Dobrova near Ljubljana who had escaped communist retaliation due to his young age.

 Janša graduated from the Faculty of Sociology, Political Science, and Journalism of the University of Ljubljana with a degree in Defence Studies in 1982, and became employed in the Defence Secretariate of the Socialist Republic of Slovenia.

 In 1975, aged 17, Janša joined the League of Communists, and became one of the leaders of its youth wing.
 He became president of the Committee for Basic People's Defence and Social Self-Protection of the League of the Socialist Youth of Slovenia (ZSMS).
 Janša was expelled from the party in 1983 after breaking with Yugoslav military orthodoxy by criticizing the system of people's self-defense from a radical left perspective.
 Janša appealed his ouster, but his appeal was denied.
 Despite the ejection, Janša touted his work in the party in a resume while applying for a job as a newspaper editor in 1985.